zegetech/zegetech.github.io/_posts/2019-01-15-product-discovery.md

 - **Thursday** - divide up tasks and build realistic prototypes for the chosen solutions.
 - **Friday** - test the prototypes in one-on-one interviews with customers

-At Zegetech we go into the design sprint with a concept note generated during the scoping phase, which clearly outlines the problem.
+A [Software Requirements Specification(SRS)](https://en.wikipedia.org/wiki/Software_requirements_specification) marks the end of the product discovery phase at Zegetech.
-By the end of the week, we will have a System Requirements Specification(SRS) and a storyboard to work on.
+The SRS is prepared in the next week following the discovery sprint, guided by the prototypes and insights of the previous week.

-## Why do it?
+# 3. Why do Product Discovery?

 At the end of the product discovery process the team will have a deeper understanding of the problem to solve.
 The assumptions made about the product will have been tested and proved or disproved.